 - Red Chili Powder – 1/2 tsp

 - Fennel Seeds – 1/2 tsp

 - Oil – 1 tsp

 - Salt – 1/2 tsp or as per taste

 How to make Imli Chutney:

-- Add 1.5 cups of water and imli in a pan.
-Bring it to boil and cook on low-medium flame for about 10 mins.
+- Add 1 cup water and bring it to a boil, cook on a low flame for about 10 mins.
 Turn off the flame and let it cool down

 - Your Imli Chutney is ready.
-Transfer it to an air-tight container and store it in the refrigerator.
-It’ll remain good for about a month.
+Transfer it to an air-tight container and store it in the refrigerator, it’ll remain good for up-to 2 months.